kyma-project/busola/docs/extensibility/resources.md

 }
 ```

-### `form` section
+### form section

-Form section modifies the original schema (provided in the schema section) for use with [ui-schema](https://ui-schema.bemit.codes/) to generate the create/edit form for the resource.
-It contains a list of objects that define what fields should be included in the final form.
-All given fields are placed in the advanced form by default, however it's possible to add a field to simple form by providing the `simple: true` flag, or removing it from advanced form by providing the `advanced: false` flag.
+The `form` section modifies the original schema (provided in the schema section) for use with [ui-schema](https://ui-schema.bemit.codes/) to generate the create/edit form for the resource.
+It contains a list of objects that define which fields must be included in the final form.
+All given fields are placed in the advanced form by default.
+It's possible to add a field to simple form by providing the `simple: true` flag, or removing it from advanced form by providing the `advanced: false` flag.

 #### Item parameters

-- **path** - _[required]_ path to the property that should be displayed in the form.
-In case of an array the array index is ommited (so for instance if `spec.items` is an array and we want to display `name` for each items, the path would simply be `spec.items.name`).
+- **path** - _[required]_ path to the property that must be displayed in the form.
+In case of an array the array index is omitted.
+For example, if `spec.items` is an array and you want to display `name` for each items, the path is `spec.items.name`).
 - **widget** - optional widget to render the field.
 If no widget is provided a default handler will be used depending on the data type provided in the schema.
 For more information about the available widgets see [Form widgets](form-widgets.md).
-- **simple** - whether to display in the simple form.
+- **simple** - to display in the simple form.
 By default it is false.
-- **advanced** - whether to diplay in the advanced form.
+- **advanced** - to display in the advanced form.
 By default it is true.

 ### Example